 We engage with stakeholders on specific initiatives as well as on an ongoing basis, and this helps guide our approach.

 Our stakeholder engagement is complemented by regular engagement with our Sustainability Advisory Panel.
 Our Panelists are subject matter experts in a wide range of topics material to our sustainability strategy, including sustainable development, Māori culture and intercultural understanding, conservation, sustainable tourism, climate policy, aviation industry economics, sustainable consumption and societal well-being.
 The CEO, Chief Strategy, Networks and Alliances Office, Sustainability team and other company representatives meet with the Panel twice yearly.
-The Board meets with the panel annually and we consult the Panel on emergent sustainability issues in the interim.

 Air New Zealand works in collaboration with a wide network of stakeholders including investors, customers, suppliers, central and local government, the communities in which we live and work, NGOs, our employees and other businesses.
 Ongoing engagement and consultation with our stakeholders helps us identify risks and opportunities and prioritise issues that are most important to our stakeholders and our business.
 To guide our approach, we engage with our stakeholders on specific initiatives as well as on an ongoing basis.